top of page

 Convento de la Popa - Cartagena del Alto

-Located on a hill 150 meters above sea level, the Convento de la Popa offers incredible panoramic views over Cartagena de Indias and the Caribbean Sea.
+Located on a hill 150 meters above sea level, La Popa Convent offers the best panoramic views of Cartagena, the Caribbean Sea, and the nearby islands

-Constructed in the 17th century, the convent is a prominent tourist attraction known for its intriguing history.
+Built in the 1600s, it was once a monastery and even a lighthouse for ships.
+The convent is a prominent tourist attraction known for its intriguing history.
 The name Popa comes from the hill’s resemblance to the stern of a ship.

 San Pedro Claver Church and Sanctuary